Texte - Auto-Promo & Couverture - Solution Macarons Solution Macarons ... ou le macaron pas à pas en 21 recettes ... par Mercotte

 But what type of oven should I use?

-A convection oven is without a doubt the optimal choice, but many people succeed in making macarons with gas or electric ovens, and some have even made macarons in mini toaster ovens, so don’t despair if you don’t have a convection oven at your disposal!
+A convection oven is without a doubt the optimal choice, but many people succeed in making macaroons with gas or electric ovens, and some have even made macaroons in mini toaster ovens, so don’t despair if you don’t have a convection oven at your disposal!

 This article is at times a bit exaggerated and to be taken with a grain of salt, but it has already proven helpful to many.

-I recently changed my oven in September and it took me a good month to find the right setting for baking macarons!
+I recently changed my oven in September and it took me a good month to find the right setting for baking macaroons!

 Conclusion: